hello@betterpost.ai

 How to Import Project Settings

-1. Navigate to your project setup page (the Setup tab)
+1. Navigate to your project settings page (the Settings tab)

 2. Click "Import from URL..." in the top-right corner